-DefendDefenders' contextualised manual on security is intended to serve as a tool for human rights defenders in the East and Horn of Africa subregion to equip them with necessary strategies and responses to tackle the often volatile environment they operate in.
+DefendDefenders' (the East and Horn of Africa Human Rights Defenders Porject) contextualised manual on security is intended to serve as a tool for human rights defenders in the East and Horn of Africa sub-region to equip them with necessary strategies and responses to the often volatile environment they operate in.

-Declaration on Human Rights Defenders experiences over the past 11 years, in 1998 and the establishment of the focused on ensuring defenders' safety, mandate of the UN Special Rapporteur security and protection through on the situation of human rights trainings on security management, technical support, security guidelines for defenders most at risk and organisational support.

-ManagementteamwithintheProtection Department of DefendDefenders, with
+This manual reflects DefendDefenders' experiences over the past 11 years, focused on ensuring defenders' safety, security and protection through trainings on security management, technical support, security guidelines for defenders most at risks and organisational support. developed by the Security Management team within the Protection Department of DefendDefenders, with support from colleagues, national human rights defenders coalitions and HRDs in the sub-region.